-Fairy Tales: True Shamanic Beginnings
+Fairy Tales: Their Wild Magical Beginnings

 Fairy Tales are essentially folk tales passed down through word of mouth over the centuries.
 For hundreds of years, fairy tales were an oral tradition.
 However, in more recent centuries, folklorists and writers dedicated these old nursery stories and rhymes to paper.
 I believe these fairy tales echo ancient myths in many different cultures.
 We see key examples of comparative mythology in stories like Sleeping Beauty and Cinderella.
 If you’re unsure what comparative mythology is, listen to our podcast on the topic here.